n0shake/Public-APIs/README.md

 ### Movies

-- [OMDB](https://www.omdbapi.com/) - The OMDb API is a free web service to obtain movie information.
+- [OMDB](https://www.omdbapi.com/) - OMDb provides a free web service to obtain information and metadata about movies.

 ### Music